 Motor Vehicle Accident Recovery

 It is very common to experience neck or back pain following a motor vehicle accident.
-Your physician may recommend chiropractic care after an accident, and for good reason!
-Chiropractic treatments can help promote muscle healing, reduce muscle and joint inflammation, break up scar tissue, and restore range of motion after an accident.
+Your physician may recommend seeing a chiropractor after a car accident, and for good reason!
+Automotive accident chiropractic treatments can help promote muscle healing, reduce muscle and joint inflammation, break up scar tissue, and restore range of motion after an accident.
 If you’ve been in a motor vehicle accident and are experiencing lasting pain, chiropractic care may be able to help.

 Chiropractic providers are listed as physicians for the purposes of workers’ compensation according to Idaho code.
 We happily provide chiropractic care for workers’ compensation cases, please contact us for more information about the services and treatments we provide.